Jump to Main Content

 Suspending a bailiff’s action

-If the bailiff is acting for a debt which has gone to either the County Court or High Court, you can apply to the court to have the action suspended.
-Where the bailiff is acting on behalf of the County Court you will need to fill in a special form entitled: N245 – Application to Suspend the Warrant.
+If the bailiff is acting for a debt which has gone to either the county court or High Court, you can apply to the court to have the action suspended.
+Where the bailiff is acting on behalf of the county court you will need to fill in a special form entitled: N245 – Application to Suspend the Warrant.

 You will need to complete the form and make an offer of payment.
 Instructions for how to complete it are clearly stated on the form itself.
-You should then send the form (along with the relevant fee) to your local County Court.
+You should then send the form (along with the relevant fee) to your local county court.
 In the High Court you will need to apply for a Stay of Execution.

+Contact a PayPlan adviser for further information on 0800 316 1833.
 If the bailiff is collecting other types of debt you should contact the creditor and ask that they withdraw the bailiff.
 Reaching an agreement to pay is a recommended course of action for anyone facing debt problems with creditors.

 Making a complaint about bailiffs